Costs & Contracts

 No refurbishment costs

-Neither you nor your family want to be burdened by undertaking the works when the time comes to leave.
-That’s why, when it’s time to sell, Aveo will take care of, and pay for, any works that we think are needed to prepare your property for sale (this is provided you do not intentionally damage or make changes to the property).
+Neither you nor your family want to be burdened by any renovations to the home.
+That’s why when it’s time to find a new resident for your home, Aveo will take care of, and pay for any works that we think are needed to prepare your home for a new resident (this is provided you do not intentionally damage or make changes to your new home).